dd-Splunk/splunk-geomaps/README.md

 ## Dashboard Studio map

-A Dashboard Studion version of the first map is also available under the Dashboards tab.
+A Dashboard Studio version of the first map is also available under the Dashboards tab.
 It will render like this:

 ![GeoStudio](apps/pictures/GeoStudio.png)